1

 #FFFFFF

-Subject matter expert panel
+Subject matter expert panel (November 2023 - July 2024)

 The Air Quality Control Commission adopted the disproportionately impacted community permitting rule in May 2023.
 As part of implementing the new rule, the Air Pollution Control Division convened a panel of subject matter experts.
-The panel will support the development of an air monitoring guidance document.
-The guidance will serve as a valuable resource for pollution sources that must conduct enhanced air monitoring.
-During monthly meetings from fall 2023 to spring 2024, the panel will discuss technical recommendations for enhanced air monitoring.
-Topics will include:
+The panel supported development of an air monitoring guidance document.
+The guidance will serve as a resource for pollution sources that must conduct enhanced air monitoring.

 • Which reasonably available technologies can monitor the air pollutants in the rule.